Quick Reads Feature | The Pulse of ACC

 - Advanced Heart Failure & Transplant Cardiology delivered through Heart Failure SAP: TBD.

 - Enrollment for Cardiovascular Disease CMP is currently open, while enrollment for the other specialties will be opening soon.

-Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Statins, Acute Heart Failure, Echocardiography/Ultrasound, Smoking
+Clinical Topics: Arrhythmias and Clinical EP, Cardiovascular Care Team, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Statins, Acute Heart Failure, Echocardiography/Ultrasound, Smoking